catx23/control-freak/README.md

 - Breaking changes VE: HTML - Base - Url points now to the surrounding folder instead of the workspace url
 - Updated: Electron to version 1.1.2
 - Fixed: Device server did create block scopes regardless of the "Runs on server" flag being off

+## 10.02. - 2016

+- XBLOX: For/While/Call Command - Block back working
+- Device-Tree-View & Driver-Tree-View in sync with driver
+- Device-Tree-View has new action: Edit Instance
+- Commands can be played directly from Device-Tree-View
+- Changing driver on devices now working
+- Clipping for local Action-Toolbars fixed

+## 08.02. - 2016

+- XBLOX: most issues reported by Tim (0-17)
+- Variables display icon
+- Lots of internal Device-Server - fixes regarding Arduino/RPI and custom protocols
+- Disabled Devices no longer can be started implicit
+- Icon - Picker - Added
+- Descriptions now editable, HTML control - buttons still need to be added
+- Around 5000 files removed from build

+Remaining issues: #17, #,16, #15, #13 will be fixed that days/weeks

+## 07.02. - 2016

+- Basic Arduino Driver added
+- XBLOX: IF-Block fixed
+- Driver - Command - Block -> Send has a new action (the magic button):

+This will open the new Expression - Editor.
+This editor is linked directly to the driver - instance and is a more guided version of the driver console.

+## 05.02. - 2016 - Part III

+- XBLOX: Switch & Case-Block back working
+- XBLOX: Highlightning block run fixed
+- XFILE: Delete & Paste Fixed
+- Debug Console messages removed

+## 05.02. - 2016 - Part II

+- Command enumeration in devices/drivers fixed.
+Still needs File/Reload for delete/added blocks
+- Run Command from within Devices/Drivers fixed
+- Running Log-Block on RAW driver crashed Devices-Server, fixed
+- Right - Arrow key didnt open device tree, fixed
+- Double click didn't open device setting, fixed

+## 05.02. - 2016

+- New Device Action: Fixed
+- New Device/Group updates TreeView
+- Missing directories for windows added
+- Driver-Code - Hot-Reload fixed (windows)

+### 08.02.2015

+- Update Documentation/Driver-API
+- Fix minors in Device/Driver-Treeview (Commands,Variables)
+- Fix for all xblox-blocks (if/else,...)
+- Send/Receive-Settings in drivers
+- Re-Activate - Copy/Paste/Cut - Action

+1.0.0 Initial Release